DSri01/ENGG1340_Group_163_Project-/README.md

 Phitp for Player Hit Points.

-Pheal for Player Health Points.
+Pheal (or Phealth) for Player Health Points.

-Psol for Number of soldiers in Player's army.
+Psol (Player soldiers) for Number of soldiers in Player's army.

 ### 7. In-code documentation:
 Most of the commits made are accompanied by appropriate messages.

-The functions too contain comments to make the code easier to understand, yet more information about each function can be found in this README.md file under the "Description of functions" heading.
+The functions contain comments to make the code easier to understand.

-## Description of functions:
+## Description of functions used:
+The description of each function also includes the features used.
 ### 1. Battle
 This function is used for character battles.
 It returns true if player loses and false if player wins the fight.

-The moves of the enemy are **random**
+The moves of the enemy are **random**.

 It uses **Dynamic variables** for processing inputs and outputs.